informalsystems/quint/README.md

 such as the network, faults, time, and other protocols.
 Notably, Quint comes with formal semantics built-in, which is defined in terms of TLA.

-Historically, the motivation for Quint was to provide an alternative surface syntax for TLA+ specifications.
-This syntax aims at being both more familiar to programmers and easier to parse and analyze.
+Our initial motivation for Quint was to provide an alternative surface syntax for TLA+ specifications.
+This syntax aims at being both more familiar to engineers and easier to parse and analyze.
 However, the most important feature of our syntax is that it is relatively minimal and easy to parse, and is therefore an easy target for advanced developer tooling - see our [Design Principles][].
 Quint is compatible with TLA+ and will soon be supported in